-Our walking tour of Charleston, South Carolina is packed not only with ghost stories but the historical backgrounds of those stories.
-Our tour will bring to life the past of the charming coastal city and thrill all who hear the ghost stories.
+The Charleston Terrors walking tour is packed with ghost stories and the historical backgrounds of those stories.
+The charming coastal city’s past will come to life when you hear these stories and thrill all who hear the ghost stories.

 What’s on my ghost tour?